angzeli/from-pytorch-to-bayesian-optimisation/roadmap.md

 ---

-# 📘 Part 5 — Advanced Bayesian Optimisation (Optional)
+# 📘 Part 5 — Advanced Bayesian Optimisation

 > *Goal: Extend BO to more realistic and challenging settings.*